Anieto86/LabLink/docs/05-database.md

     )
   );

-// Con límites y ordenamiento
+// With limits and ordering
 const recentUsers = await db
   .select()
   .from(usersTable)